 Six Sigma –

 This is among the most popular process improvement methods that pull workers up through ranks classified using karate belts.
 The starting stage is the green belt and the highest is the black belt.
 There are 2 ways to break down process improvement through specific steps by following the Six Sigma model.
-The steps in Six Sigma could either be defined, measured, analyze, improve, and controlled (DMAIC) or define, measured, analyze, designed, and verify (DMADV).
+The steps in Six Sigma could either be defined, measured, analysed, improved, and controlled (DMAIC) or defined, measured, analysed, designed, and verified (DMADV).

 Cause and effect analysis –